 If Professor Breckenridge of the University of Illinois is correctly quoted, he is of the opinion that the smoke nuisance, which is a serious problem in many cities at the time every house has to be heated, could be abated with but little trouble.
 At the heating plant of the institution with which he is connected it is said that it has been demonstrated that the escape of smoke can be prevented and a great saving of fuel effected at the same time.
 And the remedy is very simple.
-The principle upon which he bases his claim involves, we are told, no complicated processes or devices.
-Only have the boiler so placed that the flames from the coals infamous slander that the Mormon peoble, being taught crime, by their leaders, practise the alleged criminal precepts upon their virtuous "neighbors"the Tribune and Its ilk.
+The principle upon which he bases his claim involves.

+infamous slander that the Mormon peoble, being taught crime, by their leaders, practise the alleged criminal precepts upon their virtuous "neighbors"the Tribune and its ilk.

 As a matter of fact, the records of the criminal courts show the very opposite of all that the slanderer claims or implies.
 Instead of being the chief lawbreakers and furnishing a greater proportion of criminals than do other elements of the community not of their faith, the Mormons are distinguished, even among good people, as ranking with most law-abiding, honorable and trustworthy elements of any of the several communities in which they dwell.

-And this actual and notorius fact is the sufficient as it '- for the most part, the only answer which the "Mormons" make to the malicious planders of their foes.
+And this actual and notorius fact is the sufficient as it is, for the most part the only answer which the "Mormons' make to the malicious clanders of their foes.
 They do not even, as a rule, though always ready and willing to do so, quote the court records, which will put to shame their detractors.
-Their course is more like that of Socrates, who, when informed that some said he was a very bad man, merely answered, "I shall take care so to live that no body will believe them.
+Their course is more like that of Socrates. who, when informed that some said he was a very bad man, merely answered.
+"I shall take care so to live that no body will believe them.

 And the Latter-day Saints should be content to follow the admonition of Peter: "For so is the will of God, that with well doing ye may put to silence the ignorance of foolish men."
-"Having your conversation honest before the Gentiles: that, whereas they speak against you as elildoers, they may by your good works glorify God in the day of visitation."
+"Having your conversation honest before the Gentiles: that, whereas they speak against you as ellidoers, they may by your good works glorify God in the day of visitation."

-For if these is any one phase of Church doctrine that is plainer than another in regard to religious belief or disbelief, it is that "an evil life is the worst of all heresies."
+For if these is any one phase of Church doctrine that is plainer than another in regard to religious belief or disbellef, it is that "an evil life is the worst of all heresies."